 As with all our campaigns, we personalized each email sent with relevant information from the prospect’s site, LinkedIn profile, etc. We know this works to catch the prospect’s attention because even refusals will sometimes be phrased like “Not right for us, but good job on personalizing the email,” or “Great copy, but not the right time.”

 In total, we booked 123 meetings at the conference.
 This includes 88 appointments booked before the event, 8 appointments booked during the conference, and 27 post-event Zoom meetings for prospects who expressed interest in talking to us thanks to our post-event outreach.

 The in-person meetings at the conference were held by Eric Quanstrom, CMO; Michael Maynes, VP of Sales; Cody Schmidt, a Sales Exec; and Nick Wesoky, an Account Manager.
 Each leaned on a singular message—bringing you here, to this meeting, is the business we’re in.
 We were able to catch your attention and bring you here, as well as book enough meetings to talk to prospects all day as a team of four people.
 Now think of what we can do for your business.

 It worked!
 To date, we have converted eight of those meetings into closed deals.

 Here’s how Michael Maynes, VP of sales, characterizes the experience:

-We are certain that cold emailing is not going anywhere in a new decade.
-Human-to-human conversation is the only proven way to sell and the cold email is the crucial first step in opening up that line of communication.
+We are certain that cold emailing outreach is not going anywhere, anytime soon.
+Human-to-human conversation is the only proven way to sell, and the cold email is the crucial first step in opening up those lines of communication.